brianglass/anastasis/files/thursday_matins3.md

 With the sail of your sacred prayers deliver us from sea of many dangers and the deep of sin, embarking us for the roadstead of life, wise Hierarch.

-Adorning the throne of Myra, you were revealed as an ornament of High Priests; but by your prayers save us from the worldÂ’s temptations, blameless Hierarch.
+Adorning the throne of Myra, you were revealed as an ornament of High Priests; but by your prayers save us from the world’s temptations, blameless Hierarch.

 ****